knizamov/ecar-charge-pricing/docs/decisions_log/0001-choosing_architecture.md

-# eCar charge pricing
+# Choosing high level architecture for the eCar charge pricing system

+* Status: accepted
+* Deciders: Kirill Nizamov
+* Date: 2019-12-10

+## Context and Problem Statement
 eCar company is going to introduce new way pricing in their new, successful backoffice supporting electric vehicles charging network.

-## Requirements
 * Ability to define and calculate a price via API.
 * A price definition will contain price per minute and can be defined for specific duration, e.g. one price before noon and different one afternoon
 * A calculation input will contain start and end datetime of charging process and customer id